 An online content plan theme usually involves search phrases.
 This is a simple plan so we'll skip more exotic types of content and stay with text-based content only.
 Remember, our project is designed to help a person working in the financial services sector with a wealth management specialty manage their online reputation.
 So we're going to identify similar searches.

 The first thing to do is head to Google and perform a search for "wealth management" and then scroll to the very bottom of search results.
 When we do this we get a list at the bottom of related searches that might look something like this:

 The above person is a wealth manager.
 We normally find five to ten similar people or entities using "searches related to ____________", and then look at the various searches to ascertain those that might make sense for our client.
-Essentially, we want to know what kind of content and placements show up for people similar to our client.
-This gives us a good idea of the types of things people want to know about people like our client.
+Essentially, we want to know what kind of content and placements show up for people similar to our client, which gives us a good idea of the types of things people want to know.

 Getting Even More Content Ideas

 You don't need to stop with Google-related searches, you can find even more ideas using the following search term suggestion tools: